meteorhacks/cluster/README.md

 **Clustering solution for Meteor with load balancing and service discovery.**

 > **TLDR;**
-> With `cluster`, we can scale meteor apps by **just** installing a Meteor package.
-No need to use tools like **nginx** or **haproxy**.
+> With `cluster`, we can scale Meteor apps by **just** installing a Meteor package.
+No need to use tools like **Nginx** or **HaProxy**.
 It's built for Meteor and you don't need to worry configuring IP addresses and so on.
 Just add more instances and let cluster take care of load balancing.

 > Cluster also has the first class support for **MicroServices**.